explorable-viz/esop2025/author-response/response.md

 ## 2. List of Proposed Changes

-We will implement all the minor corrections provided, and in addition undertake to implement the following more significant improvements to the paper.
+We will implement all the minor corrections provided, and in addition propose the following more significant improvements to the paper.

 ### Sections 1 and 2 (Intro/Overview)

-- Sharpen the benefits of the new approach vis-a-vis the previous one (Q1):
+- Sharpen the benefits of the new approach vis-a-vis POPL 2022 approach (Q1):
-  - Explain how the previous approach doesn't directly support related inputs, and how a simple family of operators (projections with conjugates) can be used both to recover the prior work precisely in the new setting, and support more focused queries.
-Use this to formally explain brushing-and-linking.
+  - Explain how previous approach doesn't directly support related inputs, and how a simple family of operators (projections with conjugates) can be used both to recover the prior work precisely in the new setting, support more focused queries, and formally explain brushing-and-linking.

 ### Sections 3 and 4 (Graph Operators/Semantics)

 - Bridge gap between sections 3 and 4:
   - Show how Galois connections/conjugate operator pairs on graph give rise to analogous operators on environment, program and value selections
+- Clear rationale for choice of datatypes + eliminators vs. lambda calculus with sums, products and recursive types

 ### Section 5 (Evaluation)

 - Evaluate overhead compared to core language without building DDG or trace
-- Provide an anonymised web-based artefact to allow reviewers to play with the implementation
+- Provide anonymised web-based artefact to allow reviewers to experiment

 ### Sections 6 and 7 (Related/Future Work)